zhiqwang/yolort/.github/CONTRIBUTING.md

 If all previous checks (flake8, mypy, unit tests) are passing, please send a PR.
 Submitted PR will pass other tests on different operation systems, python versions and hardwares.
 To allow your work to be integrated as seamlessly as possible, we advise you to:

 - :white_check_mark: Verify your PR is **up-to-date with upstream/main**.
-If your PR is behind upstream/main an automatic [GitHub actions](.github/workflows/rebase.yml) rebase may be attempted by including the `/rebase` command in a comment body, or by running the following code, replacing 'feature' with the name of your local branch:
+You could update your PR to upstream/main by running the following code, don't forget replacing 'feature' with the name of your local branch:

   ```bash
   git remote add upstream https://github.com/zhiqwang/yolov5-rt-stack.git